 Biceps tendonitis treatment

 Apply ice or cold therapy which will reduce pain and inflammation.
 Ice should not be applied directly to the skin as it may burn but use a wet tea towel of commercial cold therapy wrap.
-Apply every hour for 10 minutes at a time which the injury is acutely painful.
+Apply every hour for 10 minutes at a time in which the injury is acutely painful.
 Later in the rehabilitation stage, particularly if the injury becomes chronic heat may be more beneficial or alternating hot and cold.

 Use an elbow support or heat retainer.
 A neoprene elbow support will provide compression to the joint taking some of the strain off the tendon.
 Also neoprene material retains the body heat increasing blood flow and aiding the healing process.